gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 └── CMakeLists.txt                    CMake plugin build script.
 ```

-Basically, new implementation of \ref gz::physics::Feature "Feature" or
+Basically, new implementation of \ref ignition::physics::Feature "Feature" or
-\ref gz::physics::FeatureList "FeatureList", which is corresponded to a
+\ref ignition::physics::FeatureList "FeatureList", which is corresponded to a
 functionality of the external physics engine can be defined as a header in
 `include/ignition/physics/<plugin_name>` folder.
 The custom feature could
-be added in a \ref gz::physics::FeatureList "FeatureList"
+be added in a \ref ignition::physics::FeatureList "FeatureList"
 and implemented its functionalities in `src` folder.

 See the \ref physicsplugin "Understanding the physics plugin" tutorial for details on physics engines.